YeOldeDM/lets-godot-roguelike/posts/step-4-dungen.md

   return map
 ```
 We're not doing much yet, but let's break it down.
 The first thing we do is call this magic golden function `randomize()`, which will cause all random number generation afterward become truely random.
 Because of some mysterious quirk of Godot, random numbers will be  generated in the same sequence every time you play your game, until `randomize()` is called (or a seed is defined, but we wont get into that).
 Anyway...
 Next, we're defining a new empty array called `map`.
-This will become a 2D array which will hold the indicies (0 or 1) which will tell our Map which of its tiles should be Walls and which tiles should be Floors.
+This will become a 2D array which will hold the indices (0 or 1) which will tell our Map which of its tiles should be Walls and which tiles should be Floors.
 Finally, we're returning the currently-empty and useless array back to the caller.

 ### It's Arrays All The Way Down
 There are several methods we could use to hold our `map` data.
 Since our dungeon floorspace will always be a regular rectangle made of of tiles we'll want to refer to by X Y coordinates (Battleship-style), a *multi-dimensional array* will be ideal.
 To be specific, we'll use a two-dimensional array.
 If you're not yet familiar enough with this sort of data structure, it might be hard to wrap your head around at first (it was for me, at least).
 But keep at it!
 Make sure your code is correct, and in the end it should Just Work.
 I think once you see everything working together in the end, the concept will start to click.
 And once that happens, the idea of a multi-dimensional array is actually pretty simple, if a little abstract.